hopsoft/docker-graphite-statsd/README.md

 ## Vagrant

-This project ships with a `Vagrantfile` to simplify the process of using and/or building the image.
+This project ships with a `Vagrantfile` to simplify using and/or building the image.

 ### Clone the Project